toxiicdev/CloudflareRIPGen/README.md

 # Smart usage of the script

-Following the scripts above, I would use the script with a crontab.
+Following the steps above, I would use the script with a crontab.

 I'd set the crontab every day/week to run once, apending to the script the command <kbd>killall -s SIGHUP nginx</kbd>